IC Markets vs ATFX Comparison

 What Tier-1 jurisdictions is each broker regulated in?

-Tier-1 regulators go above and beyond by requiring additional capital requirements, checking in on brokers more frequently, and putting brokers through a tougher screening process.
-IC Markets is Australia (ASIC Authorised), while ATFX is United Kingdom (U.K.) (FCA Authorised)..
+Tier-1 is reserved for the strictest, most stringent regulatory jurisdictions in the world.
+Tier-1 regulators impose additional capital requirements and require a tougher initial screening process.
+IC Markets holds regulatory licenses in the following Tier-1 jurisdictions: Australia (ASIC Authorised).
+ATFX, on the other hand, is licensed in these Tier-1 regulatory jurisdictions: United Kingdom (U.K.) (FCA Authorised).
 Neither have Canada (CIRO Authorised), Hong Kong (SFC Authorised), CBI Authorised (Ireland), Japan (SFC Authorised), Singapore (MAS Authorised), New Zealand (FMA Authorised), Switzerland (FINMA Authorised) and USA (CFTC Authorized)

 What Tier-2 jurisdictions is each broker regulated in?
 What about Tier-3?